cpcdoy/dl_practical_work/practical_work_2_cnn/README.md

 # Practical Work 2: Super-Resolution CNN

-This is a supporting repository you'll use for the Practical Work 2 on the chapter about Super-Resolution.
-You'll find it [here](https://cpcdoy.github.io/articles/tp-2/)
+This is a supporting repository you'll use for the Practical Work 2 on the chapter about Super-Resolution you'll find [here](https://cpcdoy.github.io/articles/tp-2/)

 ## Usage: